leto/mastering_komodo_dpow/mastering_komodo_dpow.md

 or other internals changes, you will most likely need to make various changes specific to your coin.

+## Integrating a Zcash fork

+For the specific case of adding DPoW to a Zcash fork, the 0.11.x header file, first implemented for Hush, should be used.
+Zcash forks are characterized by being pre-Segwit and having some differences in how UTXOs are stored in LevelDB compared to post-Segwit coins.

+## Integrating a Litecoin fork

+For Litecoin forks, the version of BTC internals inside is what makes the biggest difference.
+Being pre-Segwit means using the 0.11.x header file as a starting point, and post-Segwit can use 0.15 header file.

+## Integrating a non-Bitcoin-derived coin

+It will be most likely be challenging to integrate a coin not derived from Bitcoin but we are eager to see if it's possible.
+The currently available 0.11 and 0.15 header files can be used if the project is in C++ but if the coin is written in another language then those header files must be ported to that language first.

 ## Adding some RPC methods

 You will need to add a few RPC methods to your coin so that will allow